babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 As you will notice, due to the rapid growth, things in Babylon can and will change often and quickly.
 While this may look scary, do not worry - you are working with amazing people and everyone wants to help you.
 You have the right to ask questions and seek out help from people in the team and other co-workers.
 To make this task easier, here’s an incomplete list of people that can help you.

 ### Your manager
-Your manager will be the first person from the iOS team that you’ll see after the induction workshop on your first day.
-He, or she, should introduce you to your buddy, your squad and other co-workers.
+Your manager will be the first person from the iOS team you’ll see after the induction workshop on your first day.
+They should introduce you to your buddy, your squad, and other co-workers.

 - [iOS Onboarding Line Manager Checklist](https://docs.google.com/spreadsheets/d/1Cu_e1Ol4nkpDNawQOeCbho9xg5L02-1k-Y1YCZjBZ_c/edit#gid=0)

 Why you should read it: This will tell you how your first 3 months at Babylon should look like.

 ### Your buddy
-When you start, you will be paired up with a colleague - who has some work experience in Babylon Think of this buddy as your mentor and go-to person if you have any questions.
+When you start, you will be paired up with a colleague who has some work experience in Babylon Think of this buddy as your mentor and go-to person if you have any questions.
 They should answer technical questions, introduce you to the team, and even walk you through some code or do pair-programming with you.

 - [iOS Buddy Onboarding Checklist](https://docs.google.com/spreadsheets/d/1nKxNwAWdscPjIDOqrKpyU7zefF1fBuad0STXe2R0WiA/edit#gid=0)